sachinrepaswal/admin-dashboard/README.md

 ### Orders Management
 The Orders Management page facilitates viewing and handling orders.
 Users can view a list of orders with details including order ID, customer name, order date, and status.
 Optionally, users can view order details, update order status, and delete orders.

-### (Optional) Orders Calendar View
-This feature provides a calendar interface displaying orders based on their expected delivery dates.
-It offers a visual representation of orders scheduled for various dates.

 ## Objectives
 - Develop a user-friendly interface for managing key business operations.
 - Utilize React for building modular components and managing application state efficiently.